 Messages in the notification area inform you when new reviewers join the review, when updates occur (multiple reviews), when deadlines change, and when synchronization attempts fail.
 They also inform you when a new broadcast subscription is added in the Tracker.
 You can change the frequency of messages and of comment synchronization, and you can manually trigger the synchronization process.

-To view new comments in a shared review, you must be able to connect to the network where the comment server is located.
+To view new comments in a shared review, you must have access to Acrobat.com or be able to connect to the network where the comment server is located.
 If you can’t connect, check the server status in the Tracker to determine the cause of the problem.

 If you review a PDF offline or outside a firewall, or if you lose your connection to the comment server, you can send your comments in an email message.